mtorcellini/note-taker/README.md

 ## Description

-A lite note-taker application that stores notes server-side.
+A light note-taker application that stores notes server-side.
 Makes use of the Express package.

 ## Installation